Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Analytical Studies on Context Modeling Techniques

 \textbf{\emph{Raw}}.
 No transformations are applied to the spatiotemporal contextual features.
 Since the contextual features that are closer in time to the prediction moment should be more important, \emph{Raw} keeps the contextual features closest to the prediction moment, namely $\mathcal{E}_{t-1}$.

 \textbf{\emph{Embedding}}.
 The embedding technique is widely used in various fields, such as NLP (Natural Language Processing).
 It maps sparse high-dimension features to dense low-dimension features.
-Many studies use fully-connected layers for embedding \cite{chai_multi_graph_2018,zhang2017deep}.
-For instance, Zhang et al. \cite{zhang2017deep} use two fully-connected layers upon contextual features, and the first layer acts as an embedding layer. \emph{Embedding} keeps the closest contextual features $\mathcal{E}_{t-1}$ and the embedding technique is applied to the feature dimension of $\mathcal{E}_{t-1}$ (i.e., the last axis).
+Many studies use fully connected layers for embedding \cite{chai_multi_graph_2018,zhang2017deep}.
+For instance, Zhang et al. \cite{zhang2017deep} use two fully connected layers upon contextual features, and the first layer acts as an embedding layer. \emph{Embedding} keeps the closest contextual features $\mathcal{E}_{t-1}$ and the embedding technique is applied to the feature dimension of $\mathcal{E}_{t-1}$ (i.e., the last axis).

 \textbf{\emph{Multiple Embedding}}.
 Different contextual features can be fed into multiple embedding layers \cite{liu_deeppf:_2019,liang_geoman:_2018,wang_deepsd:_2017}.
 For example, Liu et al. \cite{liu_deeppf:_2019} use different embedding layers to model weather and temporal position, respectively. \emph{Multiple Embedding} also uses the closest contextual features $\mathcal{E}_{t-1}$ and transforms the feature dimension of $\mathcal{E}_{t-1}$ (i.e., the last axis).